The Warm Sun

 It may be that the earliest memory I have retained of playing together with Grandmommy and Daddy Troy happened under that pecan tree.
 There we were, scampering and squatting from one pecan to the next, filling our paper grocery sacks, barely shaded from the blazing rays of an early autumn sun.

 A swing hung from a lower branch.
 That tree will dry up from the inside out and die.
-Memories of fiddling around in that grimy toolshed full of Hills Bros coffee cans full of rusted odds and ends while Daddy Troy cranked up the air compressor to fill an old football we’d pass back and forth in the yard, of picking cataba worms off the catawpa tree at the old homestead, of him pulling by a trailer of hay bales behind the truck as I sprinted to open the lock on that big aluminum gate, all ripening into sweet memory, eventually to rot into fragments and return into an earthen nothingness.
+Memories of fiddling around in that grimy toolshed full of Hills Bros coffee cans full of rusted odds and ends while Daddy Troy cranked up the air compressor to fill an old football we’d pass back and forth in the yard, of picking cataba worms off the catawpa tree at the old homestead, of him pulling by a trailer of hay bales behind the truck as I sprinted to open the gate.

 by Blake Edwards, October 2011